 In addition to the personal documentary level at which both incarnations of Jan Mocek share autobiographical details and micro-stories through repetitive verbal variations, the performance also contains a political dimension.
 It explores the theme of masculinity within the context of the male family line, set against the background of the disintegration and subsequent rediscovery of both our individual and collective identities.
 It is thus in its own way a testimony of today’s Czechia, standing at the crossroads of past, present, and future.

-The performance is staged at the Archa Theatre as a part of the Archa.lab Art Residency Program.
+The performance is realized in coproduction with Festival 4+4 days in motion and Archa Theatre as a part of the Archa.lab Art Residency Program.

-Funding has also been provided by Prague City Hall, the Ministry of Culture of the Czech Republic, IN SITU, the State Cultural Fund of the Czech Republic, and the Life of an Artist Foundation.
+Funding has also been provided by Municipality of Prague, the Ministry of Culture of the Czech Republic, IN SITU, the State Cultural Fund of the Czech Republic, and the Life of an Artist Foundation.